B2B Ecommerce Platform Comparison

 Whereas open-source solutions require developers to get them to market, an out-of-the-box solution doesn’t require you to hire anyone.
 The developers work for the company that builds the software.
 When you engage a solution like this, you leverage economies of scale.
 The software vendor invests in the development work and pushes that out to its clients.
 You take advantage of the investment that the vendor continues to make in their product.

 An out-of-the-box solution is a great choice for companies that don’t have developers on staff and/or can’t justify the expense.
 In fact, a good out-of-the-box solution, like Corevist Commerce, requires no on-staff IT resources to keep it up and running.
-For manufacturers and distributors running SAP, that makes us a top choice among B2B ecommerce platforms.
+For manufacturers and distributors running SAP, that makes us a top choice as you compare enterprise B2B ecommerce platforms.

 A cloud-based solution allows companies to launch a best-of-breed B2B ecommerce platform without the costly investment in the technology stack.
 A cloud vendor like Corevist Commerce manages the entire ecommerce stack so you don’t have to.